bean-mhm/img-aligner/README.md

 By default, the warp strength is constant and has a tiny value.
-This works well for images with tiny differences, but for larger differences, you can increase both the _Warp Strength_ and the _Warp Strength Decay_ which controls the rate of decay of the warp strength.
-That is, the warp strength will be scaled by `e^(-di)` where `d` is the decay rate and `i` is the number of iterations.
+This works well for images with tiny differences, but for larger differences, you can increase both the _Warp Strength_ and the _Warp Strength Decay Rate_ which controls the rate of decay of the warp strength.
+More precisely, the warp strength will be scaled by `e^(-di)` where `d` is the decay rate and `i` is the number of iterations.

-A typical value could be 0.001.
+A typical value for the decay rate could be 0.001.
 To avoid getting near zero after decaying for too long, you can set the _Min Warp Strength_ value to clamp the warp strength at a lower limit.

 This decay lets us start with a high warp strength to cancel out larger differences between the images and slowly turn down the warp strength to work on